schwilklab/lab-resources/methods/conductance-protocol.md

    Measure conductance (see above) and record
 4. [ ] IF FLUSHING:
    Flush stem (see above)
 5. [ ] Spin stem at next RPM point and remeasure.
-Do this until measure flow drops to near background
+Do this until measure flow drops to near background.

 [TODO]